homebrew-ec-foss/homebrew-internethome/src/posts/tilde-5.0-ziguana.md

 There's a third, lesser-known path: transpilation.
 A transpiler translates code from one high-level language let's say (A) into another language (B), then hands it off to language B's existing compiler toolchain.

 You get a new language without having to build a compiler backend from scratch.
-That's the idea behind Ziguana, a transpiler written in Zig, that "Transpiles" our language down to C. Instead of writing our own code generator, optimizer, and platform backends, we inherit decades of C toolchain maturity for free, while still designing the language surface however we want.
+That's the idea behind Ziguana, a transpiler written in **Zig**, that "Transpiles" our language down to C. Instead of writing our own code generator, optimizer, and platform backends, we inherit decades of C toolchain maturity for free, while still designing the language surface however we want.

 ### Why Zig?
 ![ZigLogo](https://github.com/planksconstant/homebrew-internethome/blob/main/src/images/Ziguana_Tilde5.0/zig-logo.png?raw=true)